 The main ideas about reasonable modifications:

-- Applies to all covered dwellings, regardless of when the building was built
+- The law applies to all covered dwellings, regardless of when the building was built

 - Modifications must be granted, but may be conditioned on tenant returning the space to the original condition when: